-On August 25, 2020, certain entities entered into an agreement wherein amounts due from customers were pledged to a third party, in exchange for a borrowing facility in amounts up to a total of ε 31.0 million (the "Secured Borrowing Facility").
+On August 25, 2020, certain entities entered into an agreement wherein amounts due from customers were pledged to a third party, in exchange for a borrowing facility in amounts up to a total of €31.0 million (the "Secured Borrowing Facility").
 The proceeds from the Secured Borrowing Facility are determined by the amounts invoiced to our customers.
 The amounts due from customers are recorded in accounts receivable and the amount due to the third party as a liability, presented under "Current portion of long-term debt" on the condensed combined and consolidated balance sheets.
-The cost of this Secured Borrowing Facility is 0.08% of newly assigned receivables with minimum of ε 0.1 million in annual fees and the Secured Borrowing Facility bears interest Euribor rate plus 0.55% on the unpaid principal amount.
-The Company incurred interest expense of ε 0.1 million for each of the three months ended September 30, 2023 and 2022, and ε 0.4 million and ε 0.2 million, respectively, for the nine months ended September 30, 2023 and 2022, related to the Secured Borrowing Facility.
-As of September 30, 2023 and December 31, 2022, the outstanding balances payable under the Secured Borrowing Facility were ε 1.5 million and ε 4.1 million, respectively.
+The cost of this Secured Borrowing Facility is 0.08% of newly assigned receivables with minimum of €0.1 million in annual fees and the Secured Borrowing Facility bears interest Euribor rate plus 0.55% on the unpaid principal amount.
+The Company incurred interest expense of \$0.1 million for each of the three months ended September 30, 2023 and 2022, and \$0.4 million and \$0.2 million, respectively, for the nine months ended September 30, 2023 and 2022, the outstanding balances payable under the Secured Borrowing Facility were \$1.5 million and \$4.1 million, respectively.

-On September 15, 2023, the relevant entities entered into an amendment to the Secured Borrowing Facility (the "Amended Factoring Agreement") intended to convert the existing arrangement into a non-recourse factoring program wherein an unrelated third party (the "Factor") shall provide financing to certain subsidiaries of the Company by purchase of certain approved and partially approved accounts receivables (as defined in the Amended Factoring Agreement) up to a maximum amount of \in 15.0 million while assuming the risk of non-payment on the purchased accounts receivables up to the level of approval.
+On September 15, 2023, the relevant entities entered into an amendment to the Secured Borrowing Facility (the "Amended Factoring Agreement") intended to convert the existing arrangement into a non-recourse factoring program wherein an unrelated third party (the "Factor") shall provide financing to certain subsidiaries of the Company by purchase of certain approved and partially approved accounts receivables (as defined in the Amended Factoring Agreement) up to a maximum amount of €15.0 million while assuming the risk of non -payment on the purchased accounts receivables up to the level of approval.
 The relevant entities shall have no continuing involvement in the transferred accounts receivable, other than collection and administrative responsibilities and, once sold, the accounts receivable shall no longer be available to satisfy creditors of the relevant entities.

 The Company accounted for the transactions under the Amended Factoring Agreement as a sale under ASC 860, Transfers and Servicing, and treats it as an off-balance sheet arrangement.
 Net funds received from the transfers reflect the face value of the account less a fee, which is recorded as an increase to cash and a reduction to accounts receivable outstanding in the condensed combined and consolidated balance sheets.
-The Company reports the cash flows attributable to the sale of account receivables to the Factor and the cash receipts from collections made on behalf of and paid to the Factor under the Amended Factoring Agreement, on a net basis as trade accounts receivables in cash flows from operating activities in the Company's condensed combined and consolidated statement of cash flows.
+The Company reports the cash flows attributable to the sale of account receivables to the Factor and the cash receipts from collections made on behalf of and paid to the Factor under the Amended Factoring Agreement, on a net basis as trade accounts receivables in cash flows from operating activities in the Company's condensed combined and consolidated statement of cash flows